jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 $
 which does not depend on $pi_t (a_1)$.
 These conclusions should generalize and work under an orthogonal martingales assumption.

+== More general argument (sketch)

+One can get the canonical compensators from the two measures $Q$ and $tilde(Q)$ from $P$ via @thm:gformula and Lemma ? in @ryalenPotentialOutcomes.
+Here, we see that $Q$ and $tilde(Q)$ agree on the canonical compensator for every component that is not a treatment component.
+We can now induce measures $Q'$ and $tilde(Q)'$ restricting the measures to every other component than the treatment component (can be done explicitly) and consider its smaller generated natural of the new marked point process.
+Under a local independence statement, the compensators under smaller filtration and the big filtration are the same.
+However, this means that the canonical compensators in $Q'$ and $tilde(Q)'$ will be the same and hence the distribution of $(Y)$ will be the same in the two induced measures and hence in the original probability measures.

+This same argument can be applied to see that the distribution of $tilde(Y)$ (my situation) and
+$tilde(Y)'$ (in the situation where the treatment process consists of intervening on one component of treatment (if there is $N^(a,a_1)$ and $N^(a,a_0)$, then we are intervene on the second on but not the first) will be the same.

 = Variations of the sequential exchangeability criteria yielding the same identification formula